Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 - @docs/architecture/011-ADR-entitlements-access-control-standards.md
 - @docs/architecture/013-ADR-unit-integration-testing-standards.md

-Agent: @docs/agents/angular-typescript-agent.md
+## PROJECT CONTEXT (beyond ADRs)
+This project uses these additional conventions:
+- NgRx with actions/reducers/selectors pattern for state management
+- Effects for side effects (API calls, navigation)
+- Cross-module communication via NgRx store
+- Journey feature modules are lazy-loaded and self-contained

-## Instructions
+## INSTRUCTIONS
-Please act as the Senior Angular/TypeScript Agent defined in the agent file above.

-Before creating any plan, I need you to clarify requirements.
-Read the JIRA ticket and the current component implementation, then ask me questions about anything that's unclear or ambiguous.
+Before creating any plan, clarify requirements.
+Read the JIRA ticket and current implementation, then ask questions about anything unclear or ambiguous.

 Format your response as:
 ## ASK